The Worst Restaurant Appetizers in America

 Uno Pizzeria & Grill's Pizza Skins

-TGI Fridays allows you to take control by mixing and matching three servings of your favorite wings—but in reality, you're playing a dangerous game of Russian Roulette with your health if you order this appetizer.
-The plate of wings houses almost as much sugar as a full pint of Häagen-Dazs Banana Peanut Butter Chip ice cream!
+You're playing a dangerous game of Russian Roulette with your health if you order this appetizer.
+The plate of meat houses almost as much sugar as a full pint of Häagen-Dazs Banana Peanut Butter Chip ice cream!

 Cheese fries on their own are caloric, so why add bacon, jalapeños, green onions, and ranch to the mix?
-Not only will you get a plate of soggy fries, but you'll also ingest as much sodium as over five Auntie Anne's Original pretzels and more than five days' worth of saturated fat!
+Not only will you get a plate of soggy fries, but you'll also ingest way too much sodium and saturated fat.

 Outback Steakhouse's Bloomin' Onion

 Just as Outback is known for its iconic pumpernickel bread, folks also come to the steakhouse for its Bloomin' Onion.
 While the calorie, sodium, and carb counts are excessive, we're most intrigued by the fried onion's outrageous trans fat content.
 Because there's no naturally-occurring trans fat from animal products in here, that means that Outback is frying its veggie in partially-hydrogenated oil, which has been linked to heart disease as a result of increasing your blood's LDL (bad cholesterol) and reducing the HDL (good cholesterol).

 Applebee's advertises that you're getting "all the classic apps you love on one plate," but the 2,220 calories worth of boneless wings, spinach and artichoke dip, chicken quesadilla, and mozzarella sticks aren't exactly tugging at our heartstrings.
 With the staggering amount of sodium, saturated fat, and trans fat, we're looking at a one-way ticket to heart disease.